Your area Not set — showing everywhere

 Not addressed

-The board did not provide a direct response to this suggestion during the meeting.
+The board did not provide a response to her suggestion during the meeting.

 Osa Fitch